-CVS is another type of diagnostic test.
 In CVS, a sample of tissue is taken from the placenta.
-The two main advantages of having CVS over amniocentesis are that 1) CVS is performed earlier than amniocentesis, between 10 weeks and 13 weeks of pregnancy, and 2) the results are usually ready sooner for standard testing.
-With an experienced doctor, CVS carries about the same risk of pregnancy loss as amniocentesis.
+The main advantage of having CVS over amniocentesis is that CVS is performed earlier than amniocentesis, between 10 weeks and 13 weeks of pregnancy.
+The chance of miscarriage with CVS is slightly higher than the chance of miscarriage with amniocentesis.

 A number of technologies are used in prenatal diagnostic testing.
 Your obstetrician or genetic counselor can assess what information is being sought and help select the tests that are best for your situation: